-This motion was discussed at the C&I Committee meeting on April 23, 2019.
-The Committee reviewed the motion and moved the item forward with a recommendation for approval for the full Board.
+This motion was discussed at the C&I Committee meeting on December 11, 2018.
+The Committee reviewed the motion and moved the item forward for consideration by the full Board.
+College and Career Readiness staff updated the Policy between introduction and action to address questions and concerns raised by directors at the Board Meeting on January 9, 2019.